 Rules of the Road During Flood Season in Texas

-For two years in a row, Texas has experienced significant flooding due to unusual amounts of rainfall.
+For four years in a row, Texas has experienced significant flooding due to unusual amounts of rainfall.
 Many people have lost their lives in cars that were swept away in rushing water and many houses have been ruined by flooding across the state.
 First responders are on high alert and have been involved in numerous high water rescues.

 Driving Around a Water Barricade is a Class B Misdemeanor in Texas

 Section 472.022 of the Texas Transportation Code governs “OBEYING WARNING SIGNS AND BARRICADES” and provides (in relevant part):

 (a) A person commits an offense if the person:

 (1) disobeys the instructions, signals, warnings, or markings of a warning sign; or